A project management business could be your ticket to satisfying work, stellar contacts, and excellent earning potential.

-Leading project management tool providers include, erm, Teamwork!
+Leading team management tools providers include, erm, Teamwork!
 Feel free to contact us at any time for advice on setting up your systems as a new project management business.

 Business setup and marketing

 Before you start trading as a project management business, you will need to decide on a business setup.
 The options available will vary depending on your nationality, but the likelihood is that you will have to choose between setting up as a freelancer or as a company.
-If you will be working alone, freelancing might be the most appropriate option, while businesses with multiple employees will usually need to set up as a company.
+If you will be working alone, freelancing might be the most appropriate option, while businesses with multiple employees will usually need to start an LLC.

 Once your project management business is registered with the relevant governmental authority, you’ll be ready to start marketing.
 We suggest you explore a range of marketing channels including your own website, social media such as LinkedIn and Twitter, PPC search advertising, and networking.
 Marketing will be crucial to securing your first clients.